LSAT Preparation: The Ultimate Study Schedule & Time Management Guide

 Solution: Allocate 35-40% of total study time to Logic Games until you're consistently -2 or better.
 Track LG time separately in Athenify.

-Taking a PT without deep review is like going to the gym and not lifting weights.
+Taking a PT without deep review is like going to the gym and not lifting weights—you showed up, but you didn't actually train.

 After taking a PT but before checking answers, review every question you were uncertain about (even if you got it "right").
 Reanswer them untimed.
 Compare your timed vs. blind review scores.
 The gap reveals if you have timing issues (big gap) or conceptual issues (small gap).